ds-civic-data/sd-pdx-sea/documents/White_Paper.md

 Abstract
 ========

 Portland, has been experiencing large amounts of population growth in the last decade.
 Migration to and from portland is bound to have economic and cultural effects on the city and its residents.
 Additionally, it is worth wondering where people are migrating from and what their characteristics are.
 Our paper is essentially broken down into three components that relate to residential change in Portland.
 First, we describe migration, with a focus on migration from the Bay Area and Puget Sound/Seattle Area.
 Second we dicuss economic disparity in the Portland area, and what factors may play a role in that disparity.
 Third, we dicuss housing prices and changes in housing prices over the last decade in Portland.
-It seems that there is a high likelihood that these three components are related.
+We use modelling to attempt to tie together these three concepts.
+That said, it is key to keep in mind the level of aggregation when dicussing the models.
+While the models fit for the Portland Metro area, on an individual, county, or neighborhood basis the same results may not apply.
 These issues, both seperately and connectedly, tie into the idea of gentrification.
 Our hope is that this project can be continued into a more in depth study of how Portland is being gentrified.

 Migration Over Time
 ===================